material-motion/material-motion/concepts/runtimes.md

     // Register intentions
     runtime.endTransaction(transaction)

+If a Transaction instance goes out of scope before endTransaction is called, the Transaction's deallocation should invoke endTransaction.

 ### Transactions

 A Transaction instance provides methods for:

 - registering Intention to a Runtime, and
 - creating Transient views.

+#### Intention

 Intentions can be added to a target.
 Intentions will be associated with the Target indefinitely.
 (TODO: Explore Intentions that can be "removed" upon fulfillment).